coreybutler/iam/README.md

 Groups are a simple but powerful organizational container.
 Groups have two types of members: users and other groups.

 Roles are assigned to groups, applying the permissions to all members of the group.
-For example, a user who is a member of the "admin" group will receive all of the same roles/privileges assigned to the group.
+For example, a user who is a member of the "admin" group will receive all of the same roles/privileges assigned to the "admin" group.

 Users inherit permissions from the groups they are a part of, but groups inherit permissions from the groups within them.
 For example, a group called "superadmin" contains a group called "admin".
 The "superadmin" group inherits all privileges from the "admin" group.
 This is a "reverse" cascade hierarchy, which allows privileges to be "rolled up" into higher order groups.